BonoBono747/Comp6841-Project/Introduction-to-ctfs.md

 **Reflective note:**
 > Since CTFs were new to me, I spent a few hours combing through different resources to introduce me to cybersecurity vulnerabilities and CTF tools.
 While this was very helpful, it would have been better to get started on the challenges sooner and learn while doing them.
 Even if you don’t know how to solve a challenge, there’s nothing wrong with looking up a walkthrough and learning from that so you can complete a challenge next time.

+## What's Next

+At this point, I recommend starting some challenges.

+Have a look at my walkthroughs of [Natas]() and [Krypton]().
+> These walkthroughs assume that you have completed the previous levels in the challenge, so they don't explain concepts that have already been covered in previous levels.

 ## References
 [^1]: <https://ctf101.org/>